NexPlayer/Android-SDK/advanced.md

 This method gets the display alignment for timed text (TTML) in content.

-It corresponds to thetts:displayAlignattribute and returns the relevant alignment in the display region that is determined in the TTML\_DisplayAlign enumeration.
+It corresponds to the tts:displayAlignattribute and returns the relevant alignment in the display region that is determined in the TTML\_DisplayAlign enumeration.

 **Returns**